hit-moodle/moodle-local_onlinejudge/README.md

 1. If the directory `MOODLE_PATH/local/onlinejudge` exists, remove it.
 2. Make sure the directory name of this plugin is `onlinejudge`.
 If not, rename it.
 3. Put `onlinejudge` into `MOODLE_PATH/local/`
-4. run `MOODLE_PATH/local/onlinejudge/cli/install_assignment_type`
+4. run `MOODLE_PATH/local/onlinejudge/cli/install_assignment_type`. *Do NOT forget to do this during upgrading.*
-5. Login your site as admin and the plugins will be installed/upgraded.
+5. Login your site as admin and access /admin/index.php.
+The plugins will be installed/upgraded.
-6. `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`
+6. `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`. *Do NOT forget to do this during upgrading.*
 7. If you want to use sandbox judge engine, then
    `cd MOODLE_PATH/local/onlinejudge/judge/sandbox/sand/ && make`